rabtennamgyal/TOP-Project-Battleship/README.md

 1. May also want to speed up the div changing for each loop up bit ( taking too much time ).
 Also, when no name is submitted, the message won't change to playerOne wins/ playerTwo wins. ( return home -> pvp -> no name -> check ? 🤷‍♂️)

+2. Need to work on final winner declare modal

+3. Need to work on player vs player logic after returning or playing again.

 🤷‍♂️ last hovering effect of carrier still lingers.
 🤷‍♂️ Need to work on the function aiShipPlacement() !important